 A World Class Marine Mammal Research Hospital and Educational Center

-Better Hospital: New pens and pools are designed to meet the different needs of seals, sea lions, sea otters, and other marine mammal species; intensive care and quarantine areas designed for the most sensitive patients.
+Better Hospital: Pens and pools are designed to meet the different needs of seals, sea lions, harbor seals, and other marine mammal species; intensive care and quarantine areas designed for the most sensitive patients.

-Modern Research Facilities: An on-site lab that will reduce time for diagnosis and initiating treatment.
+Modern Research Facilities: An on-site lab reduces time for diagnosis and initiating treatment.

-Improved Public Access: The 'transparent' design will allow visitors to see the real behind-the-scenes work at the Center and gain an understanding of marine mammal and ocean health; also includes classrooms and meeting space for our visiting students and public.
+Improved Public Access: The 'transparent' design allows visitors to see the real behind-the-scenes work at the Center and gain an understanding of marine mammal and ocean health.
+The facility also includes classrooms and meeting space for our visiting students and public.

-The Marine Mammal Medical Center brings together all of the necessary functions for marine mammal diagnosis, treatment and husbandry including: animal food preparation, the pharmacy, chart room, laboratory; and necropsy, which will have space to house the post-mortem tissue and serum bank and research activities.
+The Marine Mammal Center brings together all of the necessary functions for marine mammal diagnosis, treatment and husbandry including: animal food preparation, pharmacy, chart room, laboratory; and necropsy.

 As part of enhancing the visitor experience to the Center, glass viewing windows allow visitors to observe these functions.

-An advanced Life Support System will expand capacity from 47,000 to 207,000 gallons of water, while overall water consumption will be the same or less due to new system efficiencies.
-In a wonderful example of adaptive re-use, the new Life Support System is housed in one of the two former Nike missile silos on the Center's grounds.
+An advanced Life Support System has capacity for 207,000 gallons of water, while overall water consumption is kept to a minimum through system efficiencies.
+In a wonderful example of adaptive re-use, the Life Support System is housed in one of the two former Nike missile silos on the Center's grounds.

-The animal pens and pools will be upgraded as well, replacing existing structures with new pens and pools built for the specific physical and medical needs of each marine mammal species the Center treats.
-The new configurability of the pens and pools will allow veterinarians to treat more patients while maintaining top health standards.
+The animal pens and pools are designed for the specific physical and medical needs of each marine mammal species the Center treats.
+The configurability of the pens and pools will allow veterinarians to treat more patients while maintaining top health standards.

-The Center's new headquarters incorporates eco-friendly elements and functions including:
+The Center's headquarters incorporates eco-friendly elements and functions including: